-to separate them when they are observed obliquely.
+enables us to take into account the difference in brightness between the analysed soil materials.
+These curves were obtained from the individual soil NR curves by multiplying their NR data by the ratio of a given soil radiance to the radiance of the standard panel, both collected at nadir at the same solar zenith angle.
+Reflectance curves generated in this way make it possible to predict in which illumination and viewing conditions the spectral contrast between analysed surfaces is highest.
+These curves show that viewing these surfaces from the nadir makes it relatively difficult to separate the sand from the playa and the crust from the reg.
+It is clearly easier to separate them when they are observed obliquely.
 The contrast between the sand and the playa becomes higher if the sensor looks from the backscattering directions at view zenith angles higher than 20° and at solar zenith angles between 35° and 65° .
-However, the contrast between the crust and the reg rises if the sensor observes them from the forwardscattering directions, at zenith angles lower than -50° , and especially at extremely high solar zenith angles (e.g. 80°).
+However the contrast between the crust and the reg rises if the sensor observes them from the forwardscattering directions, at zenith angles lower than -50° and especially at extremely high solar zenith angles (e.g. 80°).

 The examples discussed here enable us to understand better the interaction of electromagnetic radiation with soil surfaces under different geometric conditions.
-These virtual surfaces can be used for re-constructing the bidirectional reflectance factors of soil surfaces from a limited sample of angular reflectance measurements and to convert remote sensing data collected under different illumination and viewing conditions to standardized forms, which will contribute to improved interpretations.
-The procedure described in this paper offers a major contribution for different types of operational space systems: (1) wide field-of-view (FOV) sensors, such as NOAA AVHRR or SPOT 4 VEGETATION; (2) narrow FOV sensors tilted at different angles such as SPOT HRV, and (3) conical scanning sensors of the ERS-1 ATSR type.
+These virtual surfaces can be used for re-constructing the bidirectional reflectance factors of soil surfaces from a limited sample of angular reflectance measurements and to convert remote sensing data collected under different illumination and viewing conditions to standardize forms, which will contribute to improved interpretations.
+The procedure described in this paper offers a major contribution for different types of operational space systems: (1) wide field-of-view (FOV) sensors, such as NOAA-AVHRR or SPOT 4-VEGETATION; (2) narrow FOV sensors tilted at different angles such as SPOT-HRV; and (3) conical scanning sensors of the ERS-1 ATSR type.
 The potential of reflectance data recorded at several sensor view angles will increase with the launching in the near future of new instruments of NASA's Earth Observing System: the Moderate Resolution Imaging Spectrometer (MODIS) having an along-track viewing capability of up to $\pm 55^{\circ}$, and the Multi-angle Imaging SpectroRadiometer (MISR) acquiring multiple images of the Earth's surface at different sensor view angles in the range $\pm 58^{\circ}$ within a single orbital overpass (Barnsley 1994).
 Those virtual surfaces can also be applied to accurate estimates of the albedo of soil surfaces, a parameter of great importance in climate modelling.